The Love that guides Humanity

 that helped us to survive, like use

-of fire, speech and tools.
+of fire, words and tools.

 The water bag, the flintstone scrape,